Vitalizful/Py-Rex/README.md

 # Py-Rex
-Python based regex extractor and so much more
+Python based regular expression extractor and so much more!